PEOPLE

 Requirements:

-If the idea of working at Singapore’s premier music institution excites and interests you, we invite you to apply via the NUS recruitment portal at NUS Careers.
+If the opportunity to work at Singapore’s premier conservatory excites you, we invite you to apply through NUS Careers.

 Coordinator, Music as Collaborative Practice (MCP)